Playing Tennis Safely: Player Tips and Recommendations

 - Have been in contact with someone with COVID-19 in the last 14 days.

 - Are a vulnerable individual and your state and region is in Phase One or Phase Two.
 A vulnerable individual is an elderly individual and/or an individual with serious underlying health conditions, including high blood pressure, chronic lung disease, diabetes, obesity, asthma and those whose immune system is compromised such as by chemotherapy for cancer and other conditions requiring such therapy.
 (For states and regions in Phase Three, a vulnerable individual can resume public interactions, including playing tennis, but should practice physical distancing.)

 PREPARING TO PLAY

 - Protect against infections:

-- Wash your hands with a disinfectant soap and water (for 20 seconds or longer), or use a hand sanitizer if soap and water are not readily available, before going to the court.
+- Wash your hands with soap and water (for 20 seconds or longer), or use a hand sanitizer if soap and water are not readily available, before going to the court.

 - Clean and wipe down your equipment, including racquets and water bottles.
 Do not share racquets or any other equipment such as wristbands, grips, hats and towels.

 - Bring a full water bottle to avoid touching a tap or water fountain handle.